 Ōgi logo Ōgi

-On each piece, you'll find its name inscribed in kanji, written in black ink.
-For all pieces except the king, there are additional characters on the reverse side.
-When a piece is flipped to this side during the game, it signifies that the piece has been promoted and now has different movement capabilities.
+Each piece bears its name in kanji, written in black ink.
+With the exception of the King, a second character is written on the reverse side, corresponding to its promoted state.
+When a piece is turned to that side during play, it means it has been promoted and now has different movement capabilities.

-The character 王 (King) symbolizes the king piece for the player of higher rank or the reigning champion, while the character 玉 (also meaning King, but used distinctively) represents the king for the player of lower rank or the challenger.
+The character represents the King for the higher-ranked player or the reigning champion, while the character represents the King for the lower-ranked player or the challenger.
+The choice of one character or the other is independent of whether the player is Sente or Gote.

-Below, you'll see a list of the pieces, their names in Japanese, and their corresponding English names.
+Below is the list of pieces, their Japanese names, and their English equivalents.
 These abbreviations are commonly used in game notation and when referring to the pieces in conversation.

 Pieces